 Sukkot and the Pool of Siloam

-After dipping his pitcher in Siloam’s water, the priest would return to the Temple Mount and pour the water into one of the silver basins by the altar.
-“Raise your hand!” the people would shout to the priest so that they could see he indeed poured the water into the basin.
+After dipping his pitcher in Siloam’s water, the priest would return to the Temple Mount via a road that ascended the Central Valley (you can walk part of this road today from the Siloam Pool).
+Once at the Temple, he would pour the water into one of the silver basins by the altar.

 In addition to looking backward at God’s historical blessings on Israel, Sukkot looked ahead to the time when all nations will celebrate the Feast of Tabernacles in Jerusalem in honor of Israel’s reigning Messiah (Zechariah 14:16-21).

 Perhaps for this reason, during the Second Temple period one year, on the last and greatest day of Sukkot, Jesus drew upon this tradition of pouring water to illustrate a point: